AliH1/employee-management-system/README.md

 fetch ids from mongoDB.
 Also UUID was needed for employee accounts because although employee emails are unique they can be changed so a uuid is needed to distinguish those employees for update calls when email is updated.

  ## Technology
- Frontend: React, Typescript, Vite, Material UI
+ Frontend: React, Typescript, Vite, Material UI <br />
  Backend: Node.js, Express.js, MongoDB, Javascript

 ## Demo video: